LlewBach/cydymiaith/TESTING.md

 Test result: Pass

+#### Reset Password

+1) On the Profile page, click 'Reset Password'.
+A flash message should display "A confirmation email has been sent."
+2) Go to your inbox and look for an email from cydymiaith@gmail.com titled 'Password Reset Request'.
+3) Click the link in the email.
+The user should be taken to the Reset Password page.
+4) Enter a new password (testuser11).
+Click 'Reset Password'.
+The user should be taken to the Log In page, and a flash message should display "Your password has been reset."
+5) Log back in with the new password.
+The user should be logged in and brought to the Profile page.

+Test result: Pass

+#### Forgot Password

+1) Having logged out, at the bottom of the Log In page, click 'Reset here' beneath 'Forgotten password?'.
+The user should be taken to the Confirm Email to Reset Password page.
+2) Enter your email.
+Having clicked the button to confirm, a flash message should display "A confirmation email has been sent."
+3) In your inbox, click on the link in the email titled "Password Reset Request".
+The user should be taken to the Reset Password page.
+4) Enter a new password (testuser1).
+Click 'Reset Password'.
+The user should be taken to the Log In page and a flash message should display "Your password has been reset".
+5) Log back in with the new password.
+The user should be logged in successfully.

+Test result: Pass

 #### Post Creation

 1) Having logged in, navigate to Posts.
 Beneath the Posts title, the button should say 'Make Post'.